-- 10.1 Reductions as contemplated in section 15 of the Act will be considered by the Council on an ad-hoc basis on account of the diminished value of a property in the event of the following: - 10.1.1 The partial or total destruction of a property; - 10.1.2 A disasters as defined in the Disaster Management Act No. 57 of 2002 in circumstances where the Council considers a reduction in the value of affected properties to be just and equitable; - 10.2 The following conditions shall be applicable to an application for a reduction in terms of subparagraph 10.1: - 10.2.1 The owner of a property referred to in subparagraph 10.1.1 shall apply in writing for a reduction and the onus will rest on such owner to prove to the satisfaction of the Council that the property concerned has been totally or partially destroyed.
-Such owner must also indicate to what extent the property concerned can still be used and the impact of the partial or total destruction thereof on its value; - 10.2.2 Property owners will only qualify for a reduction if the property concerned is affected by a disaster as envisaged in the Disaster Management Act No. 57 of 2002.

-- 10.3 A maximum reduction of 80% of the assessed value of the property as appearing in the valuation roll will be allowed in respect of both events referred to in subparagraphs 10.1.1 and 10.1.2. - 10.4 Subject to any further extension as the Council may, in writing, approve, a reduction granted in terms of this subparagraph shall be valid for a period not exceeding 6 months. - 10.5 On te first R15 000 of the total market value of a property assigned in the valuation roll or supplementary valuation roll of the Municiplity to a category determined by the municipality: - 10.5.1 for residential properties - 10.5.2 for residential zoned properties used for mulipurpose, provided one or more components of the property are used for residential purposes.
+- 10.1 Reductions as contemplated in section 15 of the Act will be considered by the Council on an ad-hoc basis on account of the diminished value of a property in the event of the following: - 10.1.1 The partial or total destruction of a property; - 10.1.2 Disasters as defined in the Disaster Management Act No. 57 of 2002 in circumstances where the Council considers a reduction in the value of affected properties to be just and equitable; - 10.2 The following conditions shall be applicable to an application for a reduction in terms of subparagraph 10.1: - 10.2.1 The owner of a property referred to in subparagraph 10.1.1 shall apply in writing for a reduction and the onus will rest on such owner to prove to the satisfaction of the Council that the property concerned has been totally or partially destroyed.
+Such owner must also indicate to what extent the property concerned can still be used and the impact of the partial or total destruction thereof on its value; - Property owners will only qualify for a reduction if the property concerned is affected by a disaster as envisaged in the Disaster Management Act No. 57 of 2002. - 10.3 A maximum reduction of 80% of the assessed value of the property as appearing in the valuation roll will be allowed in respect of both events referred to in subparagraphs 10.1.1 and 10.1.2. - 10.4 Subject to any further extension as the Council may, in writing, approve, a reduction granted in terms of this subparagraph shall be valid for a period not exceeding 6 months.